 For quarks and charged leptons, which get their tree-level masses exclusively from their interactions with $H$, the tree-level couplings to $G$ arise from the projection of $G$ into the $H$, $\vev{ G|H}$.
-This can be expressed as \bea |\Sigma_R^{GF\,ji}|= |\vev{ G | H }|\frac{ m_{F_i} }{v_H} \delta_{ij}, \eea with $F_i=e,d,u$ representing the charged leptons, down- and up-type quarks, repectively.
-Notice that when we diagonalize the charged-fermion mass matrices the G-couplings also become diagonal.
-In other words, flavour-violating couplings to charged fermions are absent at tree-level.
+This can be expressed as \bea |\Sigma_R^{GF\,ji}|= |\vev{ G | H }|\frac{ m_{F_i} }{v_H} \delta_{ij}, \eea with $F_i=e,d,u$ representing the charged leptons, down- and up-type quarks, respectively.
+Notice that when we diagonalize the charged-fermion mass matrices, the G-couplings also become diagonal.
+In other words, flavour-violating couplings to charged fermions are absent at tree level.

 Of particular interest are the couplings to charged leptons, for example electrons.
 Depending on the strength of such couplings, Goldstone bosons can be over-produced in Compton-like processes $e+\gamma \to e + G$ and emitted by stars leading to excessive stellar cooling.
 Recently it was noted that also the pseudoscalar couplings to the muon can be restricted by SN1987A cooling rates~\cite{Bollig:2020xdr}.
 The bounds for the couplings to electrons and muons are $|\Sigma^{G\,ee}|\lesssim 2.1\times 10^{-13}$ and $|\Sigma^{G\,\mu\mu}|\lesssim 2.1\times 10^{-10}$, respectively~\cite{Fontes:2019uld,Bollig:2020xdr}.
 Assuming $v_{\varphi} = v_{\varphi_i}\gg v_H \gg v_\Phi$ Eq. (\ref{eq:goldstone}) leads to $v_\Phi^2/(v_H v_\varphi) < 7.5\times10^{-8}$ or, equivalently, \be \frac{v_\Phi^2}{v_\varphi} \lesssim 1.9\times 10^{-5} \,\text{GeV}. \end{equation} One sees that both constraints can be satisfied through the above restriction on the Goldstone projection into the SM-like Higgs doublet.
 It is worth noticing that this effective mass scale, $v_\Phi^2/v_\varphi$ also appears in the seesaw-suppressed neutrino mass in Eq. (\ref{eq:numass0}), and should therefore be small.